vinayaklearnsML2022/learn_pypi/README.md

     # 3 .gitignore file and select python as interpreter

 # step 2:
-    # create template.py file and ist all the files and paths.
+    # create template.py file and list all the files and paths.
     # run python template.py and generate all the required files

 # step 3: